 Customers in 2021 are educated, well connected, and have high expectations.
 As the pandemic continues, more than 80% of consumers in the US expect customer support to get more empathetic or more responsive.
 Small businesses will need to focus on doing more with technology to emphasize and elevate the customer experience as we navigate this tough time.

 Customer happiness is everyone’s responsibility.
-With the right customer service best practices, omnichannel tools, and training in place, you can focus on building relationships in 2021 that will last a lifetime.
+But with the best free customer service software for your small business, alongside the right practices and training, you can focus on building relationships that will last a lifetime.

 Chat with your website visitors in real time, convert more visitors into customers and improve your customer satisfaction.
 All for free, forever!Sign Up Free